sustainable-computing/COBS-joint-control/README.md

 Code is written by [Tianyu Zhang](https://github.com/skyu0221) and [Gaby Baasch](https://github.com/gbaasch).

 ## Contributing
-We welcome contributions to this work in many forms, such as bug reports, pull requests, etc.
+We welcome contributions to this work in different forms, such as bug reports, pull requests, etc.

 ## Prerequisites
-Please make sure to have [EnergyPlus](https://energyplus.net/) 9.3.0 installed on your computer.
-The code is not compatible with other version of the EnergyPlus.
-Please download the [COBS](https://github.com/sustainable-computing/COBS) and add its path to your python environment to run the code correctly.
+Make sure to have [EnergyPlus](https://energyplus.net/) 9.3.0 installed on your computer.
+The code is not compatible with other version of EnergyPlus.
+Download the [COBS](https://github.com/sustainable-computing/COBS) simulator and add its path to your python environment to run the code correctly.

 ## Dependencies